Playing outside: a complete guide | best games and stimulating

 How can children find playing outside boring?
 “Children think it is important that there are more mysterious places and that they can play more adventurously.

-It is not always about playground equipment, but above all about space and more adventurous places, ”says Pauline.
+It's not always about playground equipment, but especially for space and more adventurous places,” says Pauline.

 Jantje Beton is therefore working with children to look at how the neighborhood can be made more playful so that more children go outside.